OCWC22/Data-Engineering/README.md

 Our recommended stack of MCPs includes:

+1.  **[Task Master](https://github.com/eyaltoledano/claude-task-master):** (ESSENTIAL) The core of our project management system - see tasks, update status, get next steps
-1.  **[Context7](https://context.ai/):** (HIGHLY RECOMMENDED) Provides always-up-to-date documentation for any library, directly in your IDE.
+2.  **[Context7](https://context.ai/):** (HIGHLY RECOMMENDED) Provides always-up-to-date documentation for any library, directly in your IDE.
 It's more reliable than any web search.
-2.  **Sequential Thinking:** Turns any base model into a powerful reasoning engine, perfect for planning and problem-solving.
+3.  **Sequential Thinking:** Turns any base model into a powerful reasoning engine, perfect for planning and problem-solving.
-3.  **Taskmaster:** The core of our project management, allowing you to interact with the project plan using natural language.
 4.  **Others:** Explore other MCPs like **Supabase** (for database work), or find ones that suit your workflow on **[Smithery](https://smithery.ai/)**, **Glama**, or **Composio**.
 You can build your own if you don't find the one you want.

 I recommend using Smithery because it's the easiest way to setup external MCPs to your IDE.
 Cursor, Windsurf, Trae have started offering toggle MCP servers, explore those first.